 In a bowl, mix together all of your dry ingredients.

 Cut your butter in rough slices about 1/8 inch thick and add them to the flour mixture.
-Stir a few times to coat the butter, then add your cold water and stir again just until you get a very rough dough that you can form into a ball.
-(Alternatively you can use a food processor for this OR simply just grate the butter into the dough, just be careful not to over-mix if doing it this way).
+Stir a few times to coat the butter, then add your cold milk and stir again just until you get a very rough dough that you can form into a ball.
+(Alternatively you can use a food processor for this, just be careful not to over-mix if doing it this way).

-Wrap the rough dough ball and place it in the fridge for 30min to chill.
+Wrap the dough and place it in the fridge for 30min to chill.

-Next on a coconut/vital wheat gluten floured surface OR between two pieces of greased and very well (coconut/vital wheat gluten)floured parchment paper roll the dough out into a rectangle as best you can (it’s okay if it’s a bit rough the first time, just gently push in the edges if pieces separate – also see my tips on rolling the dough if it’s dry or sticking).
+Next on a coconut floured surface roll the dough out into a rectangle as best you can (it's okay if it's a bit rough the first time, just gently push in the edges if pieces separate - also see my tips on rolling the dough if it's dry or sticking).

 Fold one side of the rectangle inward, then the other until the dough looks like this (see photo).

 Turn the dough 90* and Roll the dough out into a rectangle again, pushing down the layers you just formed.
 Repeat this 4-5 times.
 As you go, the dough will begin to form a nicer looking rectangle and the butter will become streaky and less clumpy.

 Fold once more and then wrap your dough and place it in the fridge to cool for another 30min.